Leaving everything behind for a new life of adventure seems like a great idea but then fear shows its ugly head.

 - Are you healthy?
 Then only eat nutritious food and get lots of exercise.
 When I go to Chiang Mai, Thailand I typically lose 3 to 6 kg in the first two months because of all the healthy vegetarian options, walking lifestyle, limited alcohol consumption and regular hikes up Doi Suthep.

 - Are you an entrepreneur?
 Then work on making money from your business every day.
 Again, I call Chiang Mai, the digital nomad capital of the world for good reason.
 Literally, thousands of entrepreneurs are working out of Chiang Mai at any given time because the low cost of living means you need less money to live and can devote more attention to growing your business.
+My family (three of us) lives on about US$1600 per month in Chiang Mai without any sacrifices.

 - Are you an artist?
 Then do art every day.